 New Development Condos

-At the bottom of the chart in blue is new development condos.
+At the bottom of the chart in blue are new development condos.
 The market share of this prized category is consistent, suggesting that condos get absorbed into the market at a fairly constant rate.
 (Learn about ‘shadow inventory‘).

 Above new development condos is resale condos in red.
 Whereas new development condos are sold by real estate development companies, resales are primarily by homeowners.
 The percentage sold by condo homeowners is also fairly consistent, and the addition of new condos into this pool is statistically small.
 With 364,000 sellable housing units in Manhattan, the addition of 1,500 condo units each year adds a mere 0.4% to the total available inventory.